 Maine is known as a dog-friendly state, and it’s relatively easy to have your canine companion along for the ride.
 Here’s all you need to know to relax together here.

-As you plan your visit, refer to the Pets Welcome column of our Lodging category grids, beginning on page 22 of The Jewel of the Maine Coast, our visitor guide.
-For Vacation Homes and Cottages, contact each property for policies.
+As you plan your visit, refer to the Pets Welcome column of our Lodging category grids, beginning on page 26 of The Jewel of the Maine Coast, our visitor guide.

 In consideration of guests who are allergic to pet fur or dander, most accommodations designate specific rooms or units as dog friendly.
 Rooms may be limited in number and located in a separate wing, or on the first floor with direct access outdoors.
 Some lodging properties assess an extra fee — usually $10 to $25 per day — to cover cleaning or potential damage; some restrict the number and/or weight of dogs.
 All specify that you never leave your pet unattended and that you always use a leash outside the guestroom.
 If you haven’t already seen the property’s policies (see Before Your Trip), ask about them when you check in.